DannyYang/MobileFirstPMR/README.md

 # MobileFirstPMR
 This project is only for PMR.
-It shows Android APP unable to connect after the application is restarted
+It shows Android APP unable to connect MFP server after the application is restarted

 Project setup: